 Berry Gordy founder and owner of Motown records, started out by writing songs for Jackie Wilson (Reet Petite).
 He was later joined by Raynoma Liles with whom he formed Rayber; a song writing and promotion company.
 Raynoma would later become his wife.
 According to her biography, Berry, Motown and Me, things got so tight financially that she turned to part time prostitution to make ends meet.
 The book was brushed aside as a good fantasy by Gordy’s sister who runs the Motown museum.

-But rumour has it that Berry tried to suppress the book sales, even going as far as buying up stock from distributors.
-Ramona’s claims are also backed up by many ex-Motown stars and workers (see also Publishers Weekly – article reprinted at the bottom of this article.)
-Allegedly Ranoma owned half of Motown but was moved out by Berry.
+But rumour has it that Berry Gordy tried to suppress the book sales, even going as far as buying up stock from distributors.
+Rayona’s claims are also backed up by many ex-Motown stars and workers (see also Publishers Weekly – article reprinted at the bottom of this article.)
+Allegedly Rayoma owned half of Motown but was moved out by Berry.

 Gordy started Motown in 1957 and its not widely known that one of his sisters; Gwen, married Harvey Fouqua and with Marvin Gaye together formed Tri-Phi Records, Harvey also owned Harvey records who had signed the Spinners, Junior Walker and The All Stars; Harvey was an established star and one time member of The Moonglows.